lterrac/circuit-retiming/README.md

 This section analyzes how the computational complexity has been assessed.

+To conduct the performance tests `Path` graphs have been used because they are the ones in which OPT2 should perform better than OPT1.

 The performance of the two algorithms significantly differs in their execution time.
 In fact, OPT1 calls the `all pairs shortest path` function which uses the C++ library `Boost Graph Library`.
 This gives to OPT1 a significant speed increase with respect to OPT2 despite the latter heavily uses Numpy data structures.
 Even so, the profile results confirm the fact that the implementation of both algorithms is coherent with respect to the given computational complexity and that OPT2 is penalised only by the amount of Python code used to implement it.

 In order to estimate the run duration the algorithm complexities, a time reference, an input size difference and eventually a constant factor are used.